-The Company will be responsible for conducting the research activities through the designation, if any, of one or more development candidates.
-Upon the exercise of its option for a development candidate, Bristol Myers Squibb will be responsible for all development, manufacturing, regulatory and commercialization activities with respect to that development candidate.
+The Company is responsible for conducting the research activities through the designation, if any, of one or more development candidates.
+Upon the exercise of its option for a development candidate, Bristol Myers Squibb will be responsible for all development, manufacturing, regulatory and commercialization activities with respect to that development candidate, subject to the terms of the BMS Collaboration Agreement.

-Unless earlier terminated, the BMS Collaboration Agreement will expire (i) on a country-by-country basis and licensed product-by-licensed product basis, on the date of expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to such licensed product in such country and (ii) in its entirety upon the earlier of (a) the expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to all licensed products in all countries or (b) upon Bristol Myers Squibb's decision not to exercise any option on or prior to the applicable option deadlines.
-Bristol Myers Squibb has the right to terminate the BMS Collaboration Agreement (a) for the insolvency of the other party or (b) subject to specified cure periods, in the event of the other party's uncured material breach.
+Unless earlier terminated, the BMS Collaboration Agreement will expire (i) on a country-by-country basis and licensed product-bylicensed product basis, on the date of expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to such licensed product in such country and (ii) in its entirety upon the earlier of (a) the expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to all licensed products in all countries or (b) upon Bristol Myers Squibb's decision not to exercise any option on or prior to the applicable option deadlines.
+Bristol Myers Squibb has the right to terminate the BMS Collaboration Agreement for convenience upon prior written notice to the Company.
+Either party has the right to terminate the BMS Collaboration Agreement (a) for the insolvency of the other party or (b) subject to specified cure periods, in the event of the other party's uncured material breach.
 The Company has the right upon prior written notice to terminate the BMS Collaboration Agreement in the event that Bristol Myers Squibb or any of its affiliates asserts a challenge against the Company's patents.

 The Company identified multiple performance obligations at the inception of the BMS Collaboration Agreement consisting of research and development services and material rights related to additional developmental targets.
-The transaction price of \$70.0 million was allocated to the performance obligations based upon their relative standalone selling price and will be recognized over time as the underlying research and development services are performed.
+The transaction price of \$70.0 million was allocated to the performance obligations based upon their relative stand-alone selling price and will be recognized over time as the underlying research and development services are performed.

-The Company recognizes revenue for research and development services under the BMS Collaboration Agreement using a cost-based input measure.
+The Company recognizes revenue for research and development services under the BMS Collaboration Agreement using a costbased input measure.
 In applying the cost-based input method of revenue recognition, the Company will use actual costs incurred relative to budgeted costs expected to be incurred.
 These costs consist primarily of internal employee efforts and third-party contract costs.
 Revenue is recognized based on actual costs incurred as a percentage of total budgeted costs as the Company completes its performance obligation over the estimated service period.

-For the three months ended March 31, 2023 and March 31, 2022, the Company recognized \$3.6 million and \$5.9 million, respectively, of research and development revenue related to BMS Collaboration Agreement, which was primarily related to the completion of the research program for one of the collaboration's targets and the completion of the related performance obligation by the Company under the BMS Collaboration Agreement, resulting in recognition of \$25.8 million of research and development revenue.
-The Company had \$19.4 million and \$45.3 million of deferred revenue, current, at March 31, 2023 and December 31, 2022, respectively, related to the BMS Collaboration Agreement.
-The Company had \$1.2 million and \$5.9 million of deferred revenue, non-current at March 31, 2023 and December 31, 2022, respectively, related to the BMS Collaboration Agreement.
+For the three months ended June 30, 2023 and 2022, the Company recognized \$6.6 million and \$4.4 million, respectively, of research and development revenue related to BMS Collaboration Agreement.
+For the six months ended June 30, 2023 and 2022, the Company recognized \$40.3 million and \$10.3 million, respectively, of research and development revenue related to BMS Collaboration Agreement, which was primarily related to the completion of the research program for one of the collaboration's targets and the completion of the related performance obligation by the Company under the BMS Collaboration Agreement, resulting in recognition of \$25.8 million of research and development revenue in the quarter ended March 31, 2023.

+The Company had \$16.4 million and \$45.3 million of deferred revenue, current, as of June 30, 2023 and December 31, 2022, respectively, related to the BMS Collaboration Agreement.
+The Company had zero and \$5.9 million of deferred revenue, non-current as of June 30, 2023 and December 31, 2022, respectively, related to the BMS Collaboration Agreement.